 Other Stylish Travel Essentials

 I absolutely love wearing bright colored lipstick no matter where I am, but especially on a hot beach holiday.
-The Sephora matte glosses are great because they are long lasting and they dry on your lips so they don’t rub off when you smooch your partner (which makes them my boyfriend’s favorite, too).
+These matte glosses are great because they are long lasting and they dry on your lips so they don’t rub off when you smooch your partner (which makes them my boyfriend’s favorite, too).
 I also never travel without this SPF colored gloss from Fresh.
 It’s perfect for beach days when you want a light shine but also need to protect your lips from sunburn.

 I also always travel with a few pieces of jewelry.
 Nothing too expensive or heavy, just one or two pairs of fun earrings for dinners out, a few rings and bracelets, and at least one necklace.
 Jewelry is my favorite thing to buy when I’m traveling and almost all of the jewelry that I own has come from local markets and shops that I find on my travels.